 Additional Best Practices

-Consider these additional options for enhanced security for your device and the data maintained on or accessed from it.
+Consider these additional options for enhanced security and privacy for your device and the data maintained on or accessed from it.

 - Turn off GPS/Location Services for apps where you do not need it (under Privacy settings).